Mon National Liberation Army: Conflict against the KNLA

 Tensions between the MNLA and Karen National Liberation Army (KNLA), the armed wing of the Karen National Union (KNU), date back to 1988 over disputes in the Tanintharyi Region, particularly over territory around the Three Pagodas Pass, which the MNLA had held in the 1980s until it was taken back by the Myanmar army in 1990.
 However, the conflict died down when both agreed to stop fighting following negotiations mediated by National Democratic Front in the 1990s.

 Yet fighting resumed when in September 2016, MNLA fighters began clashing with members of the KNLA in the Tanintharyi Region.
 The MNLA and KNLA continued to clash on 20 December 2016 near Mann Aung despite a meeting between senior leaders of the MNLA and KNLA to find a peaceful solution following the first clash in September.

 Tensions between the MNLA and KNLA increased in January to March 2018 over logging.
 Logging in the area had been banned by the NMSP to prevent deforestation, but local villagers had been given permission to log trees by the 16th battalion of the KNLA.
 To the MNLA, the logging had been done illegally and on 13 January the MNLA arrested 48 workers.
-Between February and March, the MNLA ambushed the KNLA thrice along the border of Kawkareik and Mergui-Tavoy districts.
+Between February and March, the MNLA ambushed the KNLA three times in Kawkareik, Myeik and Dawei districts.
 Another MNLA ambush occurred on 24 February 2018 near Mann Aung.
 On 9 March, a clash occurred between the two in a rubber plantation near the MNLA camp at Alel Sakhan.

 Both the NMSP and the KNU were signatories of the NCA at the time of the fighting and a temporary bilateral truce was reached between the two groups on 14 March 2018.

 NMSP resumed new clashes with KNLA in Mon State border with Kayin State in October 2019 but leaders from the two sides swiftly agreed to halt hostilities.

 2024 Split

 On 14 February 2024, a splinter group named "New Mon State Party (Anti-Military Dictatorship)" announced that they will no longer negotiate with the junta and will be joining hands with the revolutionary forces, effectively declaring war on the junta.
 This decision was made during the Myanmar civil war.
 The MNLA-AMD and its political wing, the New Mon State Party (Anti-Dictatorship), made up of senior MNLA officials, stated that they had broken away due to junta attacks on Mon areas and would only be active in areas the MNLA was not.
-On 25 February, the spokesman for the NMSP-AD declared the groups intention to unite with local resistance forces.
+On 25 February, the spokesman for the NMSP-AD declared the group's intention to unite with local resistance forces.